samerlahoud/wiot/assignment-a1-BLE-exploration.md

 - **Controlled methodology:** Same device orientation, same measurement procedure

 ### Step 1: Comprehensive RSSI Analysis
+In the following, you will make use of the received signal strength indicator (RSSI).
+RSSI is a measurement of the power present in a received radio signal typically expressed in dBm.

 For your chosen environment, collect data at the following distances:
 - **Test distances:** 1m, 2m, 3m, 5m, 7m, 10m, 15m (extend if possible)